 You have a right to live peacefully in your home and community.
-If you are experiencing problems with anti-social behaviour or neighbour nuisance please let us know.
-Our Neighbourhood Officers are fully trained and they will agree an action plan with you to tackle the problem.
+If you are experiencing problems with Anti-social Behaviour or neighbour nuisance please let us know.
+Our Anti-social Behaviour team are fully trained and they will agree an action plan with you to tackle the problem.
 All complaints we receive are treated in confidence.

 Colne is committed to combatting and preventing all forms of harassment and hate crime.
-If you have been assaulted, threatened or have been subjected to hate crime or harassment, including racial harassment, or if you are experiencing domestic violence, please let us know immediately.
+If you have been assaulted, threatened or have been subjected to hate crime or harassment, including racial harassment, or if you are experiencing domestic abuse, please call the police immediately and then let us know of any crime reference numbers so we can work with the police to help you.
 Your report will be treated as a priority.
 We will offer you support and act swiftly and appropriately to deal with the problem.
-You should also report any incidents to the police.

 If you experience problems with your neighbours, please try and talk to them first.
 Often they may not be aware that they are causing you a nuisance.
 If problems continue, please contact us.
 We provide an independent mediation service free to residents, and they have an excellent track record of resolving disputes.
-If you would like to find out more about mediation please contact your Neighbourhood Officer.
+If you would like to find out more about mediation please contact us on 01206 244700 or by email at firstname.lastname@example.org.

 Many neighbourhood disputes begin with complaints about noise.
 Sound travels easily, particularly at night, through hard surfaces, and in flats.
 Sometimes every day noise such as washing machines or DIY can be a nuisance to others.